This page has information about laxatives. There are sections on

 Different laxatives have different side effects.
 Bulk forming laxatives can cause wind and swelling in the abdomen.
 They can also block up your bowel.
 To prevent this you need to drink plenty of water.

 Other types of laxatives can cause stomach cramps and wind, and large doses can cause diarrhoea.
 The side effects usually go away once your bowels have opened.
-But if you continue to have cramping or abdominal swelling, or if you develop diarrhoea, let your doctor or nurse know immediately.
+But if you continue to have cramping or abdominal swelling, or if you develop diarrhoea, let your doctor or nurse know straight away.

 Question about cancer?
 Contact our information nurse team